Hardy-Sobolev-Rellich, Hardy-Littlewood-Sobolev and Caffarelli-Kohn-Nirenberg inequalities on general Lie groups: Introduction

 For algebra properties of the Sobolev spaces, we refer to \cite{CRT01} on unimodular groups, and refer to \cite{PV17} and to \cite{BPTV18} on non-unimodular groups.

+In this paper, we obtain a number of (versions of) classical geometric inequalities on Sobolev spaces in a unified way, in the setting of general Lie groups, for an ample class of sub-elliptic differential operators.

 As usual, in this paper $A\lesssim B$ means that there exists a positive constant $c$ such that $A\leq c B$.
 If $A\lesssim B$ and $B\lesssim A$, then we write $A\approx B$.
-In these notations, if the left and right hand sides feature some functions $f$, the constant (using this notation) does not depend on $f$.
+In these notations, if the left and right-hand sides feature some functions $f$, the constant (using this notation) does not depend on $f$.

-In this paper we first show the weighted ({\bf Hardy-Sobolev}) version of \eqref{Sob_emb_unimod1} on general connected Lie groups, that is, \begin{thm} Let $\G$ be a connected Lie group.
+Let us begin with the following {\bf Hardy-Sobolev-Rellich} inequality on general connected Lie groups: \begin{thm} Let $\G$ be a connected Lie group.
 Let $e$ be the identity element of $\G$, and let $\chi$ be a positive character of $\G$.
 Let $|x|:=d_{C}(e,x)$ denote the Carnot-Carath\'{e}odory distance from $e$ to $x$.
-Let $0\leq \beta<d$, $1<p,q<\infty$. \begin{enumerate}[label=(\roman*)] \item If $0<\alpha<d$, then we have
+Let $d$ be the local dimension of $\G$ as recalled in \eqref{V_less1} and $\alpha>0$, $0\leq \beta<d$, $1<p,q<\infty$.
+Then we have